iPad mini 2 with Retina display review

 At first glance the iPad mini of 2012 and the iPad mini of 2013 look very similar, despite the fact that the colours of the 2012 model are described as black and white by Apple, while the 2013 models are Space Grey and Silver, with just a slight tweak to the shade of the brushed aluminium on the back of the tablet.

-We love the design of the iPad mini 2 though.
-We think it's the best-looking 7in tablet available, with top-notch build quality and a sleek, sophisticated look.
+We love the design of the iPad mini 2 - even without the choice of a gold finish.
+We think it's still the best-looking 7in tablet available, with top-notch build quality and a sleek, sophisticated look.

 Left: iPad mini 2012; Right: iPad mini with Retina display 2013